carpentries-lab/metagenomics-analysis/_episodes/07-taxonomic.md

 > ## Taxonomy assignation software `.callout`
 >
-> There are three strategies for taxonomy assignation: blast, kmers and markers.
+> There are three strategies for taxonomy assignation: BLAST, k-mers and markers.
 {: .callout}

 [Kraken 2](https://ccb.jhu.edu/software/kraken2/) is the newest version of Kraken,